stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/deploy-app/deploy-app.md

     HOST=image-registry-openshift-image-registry.apps.[CLUSTER-NAME].[CLUSTER-ID].kubeapp.cloud
     ```

-    NOTE: Ask Customer Admin or `cluster-admin` to provide you with the OpenShift internal registry route
+    NOTE: Ask Customer Admin or Cluster Admin to provide you with the OpenShift internal registry route

     Then login into the docker registry with the following command: